This USDA / Rural Housing loan information is accurate as of today, July 29, 2015.

 No, the USDA Rural Housing Program can be used by first-time buyers and repeat buyers.

 Can I finance the Upfront Mortgage Insurance into my mortgage?

 Yes, the USDA will let you finance your Upfront Mortgage Insurance payment into your loan size.
 For example, if you bought a home for $100,000 and borrowed the full $100,000 from your lender, your Upfront Mortgage Insurance would be $2,000.
 You could then raise your loan size to $102,000.

-The Rural Housing loan is available as a 30-year fixed rate mortgage only.
+Currently, the Rural Housing loan is available as a 30-year fixed rate mortgage only.
 Beginning in September 2014, though, a 15-year fixed rate mortgage will be available.
 There are no adjustable-rate mortgages.
-30-year fixed only.

 Closing costs vary by lender and location.
 For example, some lenders have high origination charges.
 Others do not.
 The same is true for state and local governments.
 Some states have high costs, others have low costs.

 Yes, USDA loans allow gifts from family members and non-family members.
 You will need a gift letter to accompany your loan application.
 Your loan officer can give you one.
 If you don't have a loan officer, get today's rates here.